5 - The Startle Warning -

 The warning comes when you hear a loud unexpected noise, at that moment when you lose your balance and think you’re about to fall, when something unexpected moves in the darkness….
 You get the idea...

-The warning nearly always causes you to feel that sudden pang in your chest like a short sharp electric shock.
+The warning nearly always causes you to feel that sudden pang in your chest like a short sharp electric shock or maybe it feels as if something suddenly grips your heart for a moment.
 Your whole body tenses.

 As you get the shock you become consciously aware of the possible danger and begin to think about what it is, is it really dangerous etc. If you decide that it is, the full fight or flight response kicks in as you endeavour to save your life.
 More often, however, you realise that it’s nothing to worry about, let out a sigh, and go back to what you were doing before it occurred.
 This act of telling yourself it’s ok causes you to relax your body.